jackyzha0/jackyzha0.github.io/content/thoughts/cascading failures.md

 2. Each component has a local breakdown rule that determines when it contributes to a cascade, either by failing (power grid, earthquakes) or by choosing to pass on a piece of information (Twitter).
 3. Each system has a mechanism to redistribute the traffic to other nodes upon the failure or the activation of a component.

+## Halting Cascading Failures
+Two approaches come to mind
+1. Adding new links to increase connectivity and thus $f_c$.
+However, in most real systems the time needed to establish a new link is much larger than the timescale of a cascading failure.
+2. Removing redundant links and nodes.
+The size of a cascade can be reduced if we intentionally remove additional nodes right after the initial failure (i), but before the failure could propagate.

+The mechanism of 2. is similar to the method used by firefighters, who set a controlled fire in the fireline to consume the fuel in the path of a wildfire.
+In a counterintuitive fashion, controlled damage can be beneficial to a network: the Lazarus Effect

+The growth rate of a bacteria is determined by its ability to generate biomass, the molecules it needs to build its cell wall, DNA and other cellular components.
+If some key genes are missing, the bacteria is unable to generate the necessary biomass.
+Scientists can *revive* these dead bacteria by removing five additional genes.

+## Examples
 Examples from the [*Network Science Book*'s Chapter on Network Robustness](http://networksciencebook.com/chapter/8#cascading):

 ### Blackouts (Power Grid)